arg-tech/SERAPISU33_D3_Daas/README.md

 http://127.0.0.1:3000/move

-via a post method giving the message (question/answer) expressed in the amulet format as input and it returns json data that includes the responding locutions (if there are any) from daas
+with a post method, the data of which is the message (question/answer) expressed in the amulet format and returns json data that includes the responding locutions (if there are any) from daas